Set up 2-Step Verification

 - To use 2-Step Verification and security keys you need to have a mobile phone that can receive the verification code via text message or phone call, or an Android, BlackBerry, or iPhone.
 These devices use the Google Authenticator mobile app to generate the verification code.

 - Note: If SAML single sign-on (SSO) is enabled for your domain Google's 2-Step Verification will not apply when logging on through your SSO.
 Super Administrators, however, can login via both Google and SSO IdP.
 If the login goes through Google and 2-Step Verification is configured, the admin is prompted for the 2nd factor.
 If the login goes through SSO IdP, even if 2-Step Verification is configured, we don't prompt for the 2nd factor.
-See Partner-operated SAML Single Sign-On (SSO) Service for Google Apps for additional details on using SSO for your domain.
+See Partner-operated SAML Single Sign-On (SSO) Service for G Suite for additional details on using SSO for your domain.

 Note: If you're an API developer, read API Developers before enrolling in 2-Step Verification.